rdawg-pidinst/schema/schema.rst

 + It is not clear what to put into `Publisher` and `PublicationYear` for instruments.

++ It has been discussed in the group that there should be a way to relate an instrument with events, such as the deployment of an instrument in an expedition, using `RelatedIdentifier`.
+However it is not clear which `relationType` in the DataCite schema would be suitable for such a "has been deployed in" or "was used in" relation.

 + The only suitable property to store a serial number is `AlternateIdentifier`.
 It has been argued in the group that for this approach to be useful one would need to have a controlled list